 Complete the Online Application and pay the application/testing fee.
 If you have any questions or need assistance completing the application, please contact our Admissions Director or the school office at (256) 881-0553.

 All new applicants entering kindergarten through 8th grade will be administered diagnostic tests to determine reading and math skill levels and to help us assess your child’s capacity for success at Grace Lutheran.
 Students are accepted for enrollment based on testing results.

 Our staff will arrange a time with you to bring your student in for us to conduct the tests.
 We require students applying for grades 4–8 to score at or above the 50th percentile on the math and reading sub-tests.

 Each family then completes their student’s enrollment in RenWeb through the Family Portal under “Family Information,” “Enrollment/Reenrollment.”
 This provides the school office with vital information such as forms of contact, pick-up permissions, and demographic data the office needs for filing mandated reports.
 This data will need to reviewed and updated annually by the parent/guardian.

-Parents/guardians will need to submit all documentation required by the State of Alabama, which includes the child’s original birth certificate, social security card, and blue immunization card.
+Parents/guardians will need to submit all documentation required by the State of Alabama, which includes the child’s original birth certificate and blue immunization card.
 The State Church School Enrollment form and payment of registration fees is also required.

 Financial Assistance for PK – 8th grade is available for families who qualify.